hyperledger-archives/fabric/docs/README.md

 - [Coding in Go](dev-setup/install.md#coding-golang-): Some tips for developing with Go. -->
 - [License header](dev-setup/headers.txt): every source file must include this license header modified to include a copyright statement for the principle author(s).

-## Chaincode developer guide:
+## Chaincode developer's guide

-- [Setting up the development environment](dev-setup/devenv.md): when developing and testing chaincode, or an application that leverages the fabric API or SDK, you'll probably want to run the fabric locally on your laptop to test.
+- [Setting up the development environment](dev-setup/devenv.md): when developing and testing Chaincode, or an application that leverages the fabric API or SDK, you'll probably want to run the fabric locally on your laptop to test.
 You can use the same setup that Fabric developers use.
-- [Setting Up a Network For Development](Setup/Network-setup.md): alternately, you can follow these instructions for setting up a local network for chaincode development.
+- [Setting Up a Network For Development](Setup/Network-setup.md): alternately, you can follow these instructions for setting up a local network for Chaincode development without the entire fabric development environment setup.
-- [Writing, Building, and Running Chaincode in a Development Environment](Setup/Chaincode-setup.md): a step-by-step guide to writing and testing chaincode.
+- [Writing, Building, and Running Chaincode in a Development Environment](Setup/Chaincode-setup.md): a step-by-step guide to writing and testing Chaincode.
-- [Chaincode FAQ](FAQ/chaincode_FAQ.md): a FAQ for all of your burning questions relating to chaincode.
+- [Chaincode FAQ](FAQ/Chaincode_FAQ.md): a FAQ for all of your burning questions relating to Chaincode.

-## API developer guide
+## API developer's guide

 - [APIs - CLI, REST, and Node.js](API/CoreAPI.md)
      - [CLI](API/CoreAPI.md#cli): working with the command-line interface.
      - [REST](API/CoreAPI.md#rest-api): working with the REST API.
      - [Node.js SDK](../sdk/node/README.md): working with the Node.js SDK.

-## Operations guide:
+## Operations guide

-- [Setting Up a Network](Setup/Network-setup.md): instructions for setting up a Fabric network of peers.
+- [Setting Up a Network](Setup/Network-setup.md): instructions for setting up a network of fabric peers.

-## Security administration guides:

-- [Certificate Authority (CA) Setup](Setup/ca-setup.md): setting up a CA.
+- [Certificate Authority (CA) Setup](Setup/ca-setup.md): setting up a CA to support identity, security (authentication/authorization), privacy and confidentiality.
-- [Application ACL](tech/application-ACL.md): working with access control lists.Â
+- [Application ACL](tech/application-ACL.md): working with access control lists.